ligeiamag/ligeiamag.github.io/_spring-2020/br-yeager-interview.md

 an enormous effect on how I approach fiction, in that I'm still more interested in mood and suggestion than plot and exposition.

-Re: youthful dialect: Thank you, that means a lot, as it was something that was very important to me while writing both this and *Amygdalatropolis*.
+Regarding the youthful dialect, thank you, that means a lot.
+It was something that was very important to me while writing both this and *Amygdalatropolis*.
 You're absolutely correct about most efforts to capture "youth culture" resulting in pandering cringe.
 Those authors, I imagine, have a very limited view of that age, and the depth of those